-Privileged access management, or PAM, is a security measure that allows organizations to control and monitor the activity of privileged users, including their access to key business systems and what they’re able to do once logged in.
+Privileged access management (PAM), or privileged account management, is a security measure that allows organizations to control and monitor the activity of privileged users, including their access to key business systems and what they’re able to do once logged in.
 Most organizations order their systems in tiers according to the severity of the consequences should the system be breached or misused.
 Privileged accounts, such as domain admin and networking equipment accounts, provide administrative levels of access to high-tier systems, based on higher levels of permissions.
-PAM solutions help administrators to monitor access to critical business resources and ensure that these high-tier systems remain secure.
+Privileged access management vendors offer solutions that help administrators to monitor access to critical business resources and ensure that these high-tier systems remain secure.
 This extra security layer protects critical business systems, but also encourages better governance and compliance with data regulations.

-In this article, we’ll explore the top ten privilege access management solutions designed to secure an organization’s critical systems.
+In this article, we’ll explore the top ten privileged access management solutions designed to secure an organization’s critical systems.
 We’ll look at features such as password management and multi-factor authentication, role-based security, real-time notifications and robust reporting.
-We’ll give you some background information on the provider and the key features of each solution, as well as the type of customer that they are most suitable for.
+We’ll give you some background information on the privileged access management vendors and the key features of the solutions themselves, as well as the type of customer that they are most suitable for.

 ARCON’s risk-management solutions are designed to secure data and safeguard privacy through predicting risk situations, protecting organizations against those risks and preventing them from progressing into incidents.
 ARCON | Privileged Access Management (PAM) allows enterprise security teams to secure and manage the entire lifecycle of their privileged accounts.
 It protects privileged credentials from the exploits of compromised insider attacks and third-party cybercrime.